 The five areas threatened by one of the most mean-spirited lawsuits ever filed by our state include Bullion Butte (you’ve read about that here before), Kendley Plateau, which is just across the Little Missouri River from Bullion, Twin Buttes, which is just northwest of Medora, and Long-X Divide and Lone Butte, on the southern and eastern boundaries of the North Unit of the Park.
 Those last two protect the viewshed of lookout points in the North Unit, one of the most spectacular views in the state.

 Those five areas are the focus of an effort to declare formal Wilderness in North Dakota.
 The Badlands Conservation Alliance, a group of North Dakotans who have banded together to try to keep an eye on these last few wild places in the Bad Lands, have drawn up the Prairie Legacy Wilderness plan, asking Congress to protect these last few significant areas of our state.
-You can read the plan by going here and clicking on the button down in the bottom left hand corner of the home page.
+You can read the plan by

 The Dalrymple and Stenehjem and Arthaud lawsuit would negate the effect of that, declaring that the state has the right to build roads through them.
 There’s no good reason for the state to do that, except to kowtow to the oil industry, which wants to drill on every fracking acre of the Bad Lands.